 NOTE: All cadets must have notebooks during all class periods, especially on PT days in the case of inclement weather and the unavailability of a gym.
 In those cases, academics will be conducted vice PT

 107. 9-Week Schedule and Plan of the Week (POW).
-The Battalion Operations Officer will develop detailed Plans of the Week (POWs) based on the 9-Week Schedule and incorporating changes from the Instructors and inputs from Department Heads, Team Captains, and Cadet Officers-in-Charge of special evolutions, such as field trips.
+The Battalion Operations Officer, in conjunction with the NSI, will develop detailed Plans of the Week (POWs) based on the 9-Week Schedule and incorporating changes from the Instructors and inputs from Department Heads, Team Captains, and Cadet Officers-in-Charge of special evolutions, such as field trips.
 The POW will be submitted for review to the Battalion Commander and to the Senior Naval Science Instructor for approval.
 The purpose of this document is to keep everyone in the unit informed of unit activities.
 As a minimum, the POW will include notices of team practices, information on upcoming activities, uniform of the week assignments, and times and places for group meetings.
-The POW will be posted by the Battalion Administrative Officer no later than 0900 on Thursday of the preceding week in the NJROTC classroom, the Quarterdeck, and office spaces.
+The POW will be posted by the Battalion Administrative Officer no later than 0900 on Thursday of the preceding week on the POW Board adjacent to the Naval Science Instructors Office.

 108. Uniform Day.
 Uniforms are required to be worn one day each week by all NJROTC students.
 Cadets will wear the complete uniform all day on uniform day, unless specifically excused for class activities which lend themselves to soiling the uniform (i.e. lab activity in science class).
 Cadets must coordinate in advance with their Naval Science Instructor before changing out of uniform.
 A valid excuse must be presented to the instructor for the cadet to receive a grade of "Excused" for personnel inspection on uniform day if no uniform is worn, otherwise, a failing grade will be given for personnel inspection.